verifa/xyz-framework/readme.md

 ## What you will get

-TODO: If you follow this framework, what can you hope to achieve?
+If you follow this framework you will be more connected with your users and think in their domain, not the platform team's domain.
+This is important because the platform team's domain is the kind of complexity you want to shield the user from, and allow them to work in their domain or one that they can easily understand.

-Force you to meet your (potential) users, understand how they work, the domain that they work in, their pains and their needs.
-From that define a platform abstraction which is a design/hypotheses that you evaluate through building a product (i.e. the platform).
+By using methods in the [assess](./assess.md) phase you will be forced to meet your (potential) users, understand the domain that they work in, their pains and their needs.
+This research will allow you to start defining a platform abstraction that is user-centric and is refined as you iteratively build your platform.

 ## What is not included